 Anyone who has ever had an infatuation with power created by combustion engines will tell you, “you can never make enough horsepower”.
-But in a day-and-age where technology takes us to astronomical power levels, it seems like that thought process may not be so true anymore.
-With big cubic-inch LS motors that already can take in mass amounts of air before slapping on twin-turbo or supercharged systems, the amount of power that is popping up on all kinds of average daily cruisers, begs the questions, is there really a need for all that horsepower?
+But in this day-and-age where smaller engines and better technology takes us to astronomical performance levels, it seems like that thought process may not be so true anymore.

 500 Horsepower Before 1990

 Sure, 500-hp has been possible since guys started taking apart engines and putting them back together with the whole intent to go faster.
-But before the 90's, 500-hp in a daily cruiser – in a 1985 Corvette, Camaro, Mustang – please.
-Not to say that it has never happened, but for the most part, that kind of horsepower was reserved for track use, short drives to the car show, or for trailer queens – not for vehicles that could go back-and-forth to work every day and then hop on the expressway and drive across country at will.
+But before the '90s, 500-hp in a daily cruiser in a 1980s Corvette, Camaro, Mustang, etc. just wasn't realistic.

 How Much Horsepower Is Too Much

 It really all depends on what your ambitions are.
 Let's face it, if you want to go fast on a race track, you can make more power than a top fuel dragster, but that does not mean you're going to dominate anything.

 If you're doing it just for show, I think that's kind of silly, but to each his own.
 Sure, it's great to sit at the car show or the drag strip and say “yep, my baby puts out 1,200 ponies”.